 Taking part if your child has education transport from Essex County Council

-We’d love to see your child give walking, scooting, or cycling a go if that works for them.
+We’d love to see your child give walking, cycling or scooting a go if that works for them.
 This will not affect your eligibility for education transport as long as you continue to meet criteria.

 Due to the pandemic and in order to keep everyone safe there are some changes to how Essex County Council education transport is run.
 Essex County Council are following up-to-date government guidance, but this may change come school term time.
 Be sure to check the most up to date government guidance.

-If you have any queries or concerns about transport which ECC do not pay for then you will need to contact one of the local bus operators in Essex.
+If you have any queries or concerns about transport which Essex County Council do not pay for then you will need to contact one of the local bus operators in Essex.

 Using a dedicated taxi, minibus or bus for education transport

 A ‘dedicated service’ is one that’s not open to the public and just takes children to school.
 In order to keep everyone safe, there will be some changes you need to be aware of.

 Wearing a face covering helps keep everyone safe.
 It takes a bit of getting used to, but it’s a simple measure most children can take.
 A face covering doesn’t have to be a single use mask.
 It can be something you already have at home, like a scarf.
 Why not try making your own?